Efficient sympathetic cooling in mixed barium and ytterbium ion chains: Apparatus and experimental procedure

 The 1762~nm laser is aligned perpendicular to the trap $z$-axis, and at roughly 45 degrees to the $x$- and $y$-axes.
 Thus, only the radial sidebands are present in the frequency scans.
 The laser is focused to a 30~$\mu$m Gaussian spot size centered at the ion chain, driving all ions with comparable Rabi frequencies.
 Polarization control of the 493~nm cooling laser beam with a Pockel's cell is used to optically pump barium ions to the same $6S_{1/2}$ Zeeman state at the start of each run.
 After the 1762~nm laser exposure, we detect the state of each barium ion simultaneously with an Electron-Multiplied Charge-Coupled Device (EMCCD) camera (Andor Luca) by imaging light scattered by the ions on the cooling transition.
 If the $6S_{1/2}-5D_{5/2}$ transition took place, then the ion appears dark; otherwise the ion appears bright.
 At the end of each experimental run, a short pulse of 614~nm laser light from a frequency-doubled ECDL near 1228~nm returns the barium ions to the ground state.

 The experimental sequence is as follows.
 We Doppler cool the barium ions with the 493~nm and 650~nm lasers for approximately 50~ms with the Pockel's cell turned to a high voltage.
-Then we discharge the Pockel's cell to turn the 493~nm laser polarization to be circular.
+Then we discharge the Pockel's cell to curcularly polarize the 493 nm laser.
 The switching time of the Pockel's cell is approximately 1~ms, so we wait for 5~ms to ensure full optical pumping.
 The 493~nm and 650~nm laser beams are then extinguished successively, and a 1762~nm pulse is applied.
 Afterward, the 493~nm, 650~nm, and Pockel's cell are turned on for 50~ms to read out the states of the barium ions.
-The experiments are repeated, varying either the frequency of the 1762~nm during sideband scans, or the duration of the pulse during Rabi flop experiments.
+The experiment is repeated, varying either the frequency of the 1762~nm during sideband scans, or the duration of the pulse during Rabi flop experiments.

 During the experiment the chain sometimes spontaneously reorders, due to either background gas collisions or high chain temperature.
 When we detect reordering, we discard the experimental cycle and re-establish the chain order by performing melting and crystallization cycles induced by shuttering and unshuttering the Doppler cooling lasers.